Oil Swings Before Weekend Talks After Attacks Hit Saudi Capacity

 Countries heavily reliant on Middle Eastern supplies, including Japan, have begun tapping inventories.
 The Asian nation will release about 20 days of oil from its stockpiles in May, Prime Minister Sanae Takaichi said.
 In China, state refiners were given the green light to tap into commercial reserves, while India’s largest private refiner has started to cap fuel purchases at pumps to manage stocks.

-US President Donald Trump said on Thursday he was “very optimistic” about a deal with Iran and Israel was “going to low-key” it with strikes on Tehran-backed Hezbollah militants in Lebanon, although Prime Minister Benjamin Netanyahu reiterated his position that the ongoing attacks weren’t part of the US-Iran ceasefire agreement.
+US President Donald Trump said on Thursday he was “very optimistic” about a deal with Iran and Israel was “going to low-key” it with strikes on Tehran-backed Hezbollah militants in Lebanon, although Prime Minister Benjamin Netanyahu reiterated his position that the ongoing attacks weren’t part of the US-Iran ceasefire deal.
 Trump later threatened Tehran over charging fees in the Strait of Hormuz.

 “There are reports that Iran is charging fees to tankers going through the Hormuz Strait,” Trump wrote Thursday on social media.
 “They better not be and, if they are, they better stop now!”